hyphenOs/wishpy/README.md

 the sources and `bdist`/`install` to only populate the `lib` directory.
 For now everything is packaged together.

-Right now we have only 'wrapped extensions' available.
 We have started with some very 'basic' Dissector API.
 See `examples/tshark.py` to see how it can be used.
-This API is very early (in fact this is not really an API, but just a hint about what API might look like.) and definitely is going to change.
+This API is very early (in fact this is not really an API, but just a hint about what API might look like.) and very likely to change going forward.